We’ve spent a lot of time talking about getting leads, and now we need to discuss the foundation for everything you do in this business.

 That’s right.
 You heard me.
 No goals!

 I know, you all have the goal of “becoming rich”, or “wanting to make $10,000 a month”, or whatever.
 And, these may seem like goals, but they’re not.
 They cannot be for one very important reason: There is no plan to go with them!

 Over the last few years, I have discovered that an incredibly high percentage of us have no specific plan for ourselves.

-Now, I have to tell you that I do not believe in those long range, five year plans.
+Now, I have to tell you that I do not believe in those long range, five-year plans.
 You know, the “Where do I want to be five years from now?” type.
-I think that you have to have more of a focus on the next six to 12 months, if you want me to be honest!
+I think that you have to have more of a focus on the next six to 12 months.

 Let’s start with some income goals.
 This number will vary based on your business and how much profit you can take out of it.
 For example, if you have a business that sells fish, and you are on a 20% profit margin, you might want to think in terms of net, not gross, income.